 * data calculated from OD595nm at log phase; **different letters represent significant differences in growth rates (P-value < 0.05); ND- not detected

-Table 2: Sterilization methods of SBP: F. defendens cells were injected into the capsules.
-The capsules were sealed according to manufacturer instructions and placed in S-medium for 10 days.
-Success was tested daily by the clarity of the medium; opaque medium was considered contaminated.
+Table 2: Sterilization methods used for SBP.

+F. defendens cells were injected into the capsules, which were then sealed according to the manufacturer’s instructions and placed in S-medium for 10 days.
+Success was tested daily based upon the clarity of the medium, with opaque medium being considered to be contaminated.